Trump approaches uncatchable in Iowa

 DeSantis has made Iowa a top priority, which has led to high-profile endorsements.
 The Florida governor also completed his 99-county tour of the state earlier this month, illustrating the resources his team has poured into the state.

 While Monday’s poll shows Haley’s standing in Iowa virtually unchanged, her allies point to what they say is good news in national-level polling.
-The Wall Street Journal poll released on Sunday showed Haley beating President Biden by 17 points, 51 percent to 34 percent.
-The same poll showed DeSantis tied with the sitting president at 45 percent, respectively.
-In a matchup against Trump, Biden trails 47 percent to 43 percent.
+A Wall Street Journal poll released Sunday showed Haley beating President Biden by 17 points, 51 percent to 34 percent.
+The same poll showed DeSantis tied with the sitting president at 45 percent, and in a match-up against Trump, Biden trails 47 percent to 43 percent.

 However, Republican primary voters do seem to be taking the general head-to-head match-ups into account, at least when it comes to their responses in the polls.